 Speaking of Tiki cocktails, what are some of your favorites?

-Another reason I wanted to write the book is I wanted to define exotic cocktails.
-The Three Dots and a Dash helps define the genre really well in one drink.
-It ticks all the right boxes for structuring an exotic cocktail: It has citrus, interesting sweeteners, this nice baking spice hiding in the middle and then our combo of rums—rich demerara, floral, grassy rhum agricole.
-This is what the exotic cocktail is as envisioned by Donn Beach, the grandfather of exotic cocktails.
+Another reason I wanted to write the book is I wanted to define Tiki cocktails.
+The Three Dots & a Dash helps define the genre really well in one drink.
+It ticks all the right boxes for structuring an Tiki cocktail: It has citrus, interesting sweeteners, this nice baking spice hiding in the middle and then our combo of rums—rich demerara, floral, grassy rhum agricole.
+This is what the Tiki cocktail is as envisioned by Donn Beach, the grandfather of Tiki cocktails.

 What about a modern-style Tiki drink?